2010 Cadillac Escalade EXT Interior

 - "You're meant to travel in the EXT, not just shuttle from job site to job site.
 That's why the seats are sufficiently bolstered to be supportive enough for long journeys, and they're available with both heating and cooling functions." -- Edmunds

 Reviewers are impressed with the Escalade EXT's high-tech interior feature, which helps take the SUT from truck to luxury vehicle.
-Remote start, a premium Bose 5.1 audio system with six-disc changer and eight speakers, steering-wheel audio controls, XM satellite radio with a three-month trial, OnStar service with hands-free calling, power adjustable pedals with memory recall for two drivers and PASS-Key III immobilizer with audible content theft-deterrent system are all standard.
+Remote start, a premium Bose 5.1 audio system with six-disc changer and eight speakers, steering-wheel audio controls, satellite radio and power adjustable pedals with memory recall for two drivers are all standard.
 Newly standard for 2010 is a USB port that allows you to play and control music from an MP3 player on the Escalade EXT's stereo.

 Thanks to the folding midgate design, the Cadillac Escalade EXT's cargo volume is pretty versatile.
 Even if you don't want to extend the bed, folding rear seats make hauling things inside the cab a breeze.